How Does God Impute His Righteousness to Us? (Orthodox Perspective)

 Catholics view righteousness as inherent, not alien—genuinely possessed through sacramental grace, not merely credited externally.

-However, Catholics emphasize that this righteousness comes entirely from God’s grace, not human merit.
+However, Catholics emphasise that this righteousness comes entirely from God’s grace, not human merit.

-While Catholics and Orthodox share rejection of Protestant forensic imputation, they differ on specifics: Catholics emphasize sacramental infusion and merit through grace; Orthodox emphasize participation in divine energies and theosis.
+While Catholics and Orthodox share rejection of Protestant forensic imputation, they differ on specifics: Catholics emphasise sacramental infusion and merit through grace; Orthodox emphasise participation in divine energies and theosis.

-Both traditions see righteousness as transformative reality rather than legal fiction.
+Both traditions see righteousness as a transformative reality rather than a legal fiction.
 Catholics wouldn’t use “imputation” language positively; they’d speak of grace “infused” or “poured into” souls, making them genuinely righteous before God.

 Orthodox vs Protestant View of Imputation